By: Susan Dugdale | Last modified: 04-16-2021

 Her passionate dedication to promoting public speaking as an important component of empowerment is inspiring.
 We estimate that she has personally mentored at least 100 new speakers and has set an extraordinary "yes, you can" example for many more.

-We see her as capable, confident and fluent - never at a loss for words.
+We see her as capable, confident and fluent: never at a loss for words.
 But what you probably don't know is that this women once stuttered, stammered and blushed.

 Yes, she was often temporarily paralyzed, struck dumb by the mere thought of standing in front of an audience to speak.

-How she got from awkward tongue tied silence to an eloquent front line spokesperson is the story she will share with us tonight.
+How she got from awkward tongue tied silence to becoming an eloquent front line spokesperson is the story she will share with us tonight.

 Try saying it out loud to get the flow of it.